KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-09-23-hello-world.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.5.14/p5.js"></script>
 ```

 This line points to a copy of the `p5.js` file, which contains all of the JavaScript code in the library.
-You can go that that URL in your browser to see the contents, but again, it's all just regular JavaScript code!
+You can load that URL in your browser to see the contents, but again, it's all just regular JavaScript code!

 We could also download the `p5.js` file and put it next to our `index.html` file, in which case we'd add this line instead: